 You can view a map of the scheme by clicking on this link.

-The roads are not physically closed but will be enforced by cameras which can identify number plates and issue fixed penalty notices accordingly.
+The roads are not physically closed are enforced by ANPR cameras which can identify number plates and issue fixed penalty notices (FPN) accordingly.
 There are some exemptions:

 - Residents living on the sections that are closed are able to apply for an exemption in order to leave or return to their properties